Knuxfan24/KnuxLib/README.md

 > **Note**
 > The Sector Visibility Collision format has some extra data in it that is not currently handled, but doesn't seem required?

+## NiGHTS2 Engine

+Known games:

+- NiGHTS: Journey of Dreams (Wii)

+Supported formats:

+- [ONE Archive (.one)](KnuxLib/Engines/NiGHTS2/ONE.cs) reading, writing, data extraction and data importing.

+> **Note**
+> The ONE Archives aren't written accurately and need more testing in game (the hub loaded, but I haven't tested beyond that).

+Notes:

+- Uncertain if this is the engine's name.

 ## Nu2 Engine

 Known games: